Towards practical quantum position verification: Scheme 1: Bob can keep a classical key secret but has no trusted clock

-Timing: If $B$ is indeed at location $L$, the messages arrive at time $T_j$, and his authentication takes place within the time interval $[T_j ,T_j +\delta_1]$, where $\delta_1$ is the processing time required.
+Timing: If $B$ is indeed at location $L$, the messages arrive at time $T_j$, and his authentication takes place within the time interval $[T_j,T_j +\delta_1]$, where $\delta_1$ is the processing time required.

-\item If $B$ authenticates $A_i$'s query in the previous step, he sends the plain text `Reply $i j$' followed by $r_{ij}$ (i.e, the reply sub-string of $k_{ij}$) to $A_i$.
-Otherwise $B$ does not respond, and accepts no subsequent queries, even if they are authenticated.
-(We give here the simplest response to detection of an apparent spoofing. $B$ stops communicating; the Alice's become aware that the protocol has failed; they presumably take appropriate action.
-Of course, other ways of proceeding -- for example, $B$ continuing to respond to valid queries so long as the proportion of invalid queries is small -- are possible and in some circumstances preferable.)
+\item If $B$ authenticates the query purporting to come from \edit{$A_{i}$} in the previous step, he sends the plain text `Reply \edit{$i j'$'} followed by $r_{ij'}$ (i.e, the reply sub-string of $k_{ij'}$) to $A_{i}$.
+Otherwise $B$ does not respond, and accepts no subsequent queries from any $A_i$, even if they are authenticated.

-If it is technologically convenient, $B$ may send his response to all the $A_i$.
-If not, he sends it just to the agent $A_{i'}$ identified by the authenticated $\text{Query}~i'j'$.
-(Note that it is possible that $A_{i'}$ is not the sender even though Bob has authenticated the query.)
+Depending on which option is more technologically convenient, $B$ either broadcasts his response to all the $A_i$. or sends it just to the agent $A_{i}$ identified by the authenticated $\text{Query}~ij'$.
+(Note that it is possible that $A_{i}$ is not the sender even though Bob has authenticated the query.)
+We call these respectively the {\it broadcast} and {\it narrowcast} versions of the protocol.
+In the broadcast version, if $B$ broadcasts simultaneous messages to more than one $A_i$, the messages are sent in such a way that, in the absence of interference, they can be distinguished even if they arrive simultaneously (as above).

 Timing: If $B$ is indeed at $L$, he sends his reply by the time $T_j+\delta_1+\delta_2$, where $\delta_2$ is the time taken by $B$ to transmit.